pantonante/3dRegistration/Experimenter/README.md

 # Experimenter

 ## Overview
 A python script that allows you to run parameters experiments of 3D registration algorithm automatically.
-Just describe it in a JSON file.
+Just describe them in a JSON file.

 ## Features

-Run the experiments on hundreds of different combination of parameters and point clouds, compute the relative _rotation error_ and _translation error_ is extremely boring.
+Running experiments on hundreds of different combination of parameters and point clouds, compute the relative _rotation error_ and _translation error_ is extremely boring.
 The idea behind a registration experiment is always the same:

 1. take a set of point cloud pairs
 2. run the registration algorithm on a set of possible parameters combination
-3. compute errors
+3. compute errors against ground truth
 4. plot graphs

-Usually the datasets represent a set of increasing value on _noise_ or _outliers_.
+Usually, the datasets represent a set of increasing value on _noise_ or _outliers_.
 This process can be easily automized.

 The sets of point clouds and of parameters are described in the JSON file, which represents the experiment descriptor.
 For further information look at the experiment descriptor format below.